Getdeck/Getdeck.github.io/docs/deckfile/wharf.md

 ```bash
 deck get https://raw.githubusercontent.com/Getdeck/wharf/main/epinio/deck.yaml
 ```
-Please follow the _notes_ to find out how to get started with this deck.
+Please follow the _notes_ to find out how to get started with this Deck.
 Required `deck`  version: **0.6.0+**